iparaj/iparaj.github.io/_pages/about.md

   - /about.html
 ---

 I am a __Prime Minister Research Fellow__  working in the Department of Electronics and Electrical Engineering at IIT Guwahati.
 My broad area of research is Control Systems.
 I have a keen interest in Aviation and presently carrying out my research on Unmanned Aerial Vehicles.
-I am trying to derive a power consumption model of a UAV that can accurately predict the energy which will be consumed by it, given a predefined trajectory.
-I want to use my model in the path planning of UAVs with minimal energy consumption.
+I am trying to derive an accurate power consumption model of a UAV that can accurately predict the energy which will be consumed by it for a predefined trajectory.
+Further, I want to use my model in the path planning of UAVs with minimal energy consumption.
 As a PMRF recipient, I want to give my country a strong research outcome so that the applicability of UAVs can be broadened for various socio-economic use cases.
 Apart from academics, I also take a keen interest in financial technologies, photography and occasionally make videos on YouTube.
-I also enjoy teaching and taking questions from young school and undergraduate students.
+I also enjoy teaching and travelling.

 Research Interests
 ==================